academe/XeroPHP/README.md

         // Now those new credentials need storing.
         $myStorageObject->storeTheNewTokenWhereever($oauth_token, $oauth_token_secret, $oauthExpiresAt);
     },
+    // If you want to force a token refresh immediately, then set this option.
+    //'forceTokenRefresh' => true,
 ]);

 // Get a plain Guzzle client, with appropriate settings.